 Middle school is a slippery slope with what the students will buy into.
 You have some that will be all in for whatever game you throw at them, and yet others who act as if they are too cool for anything.
 Just as in any other grade, you must know your students to know what is going to work for them.

 Our list of 5 brain break ideas is perfect for middle school as there are some options that are a little “older” and some that are still on the “younger” end.
 Again, you can adapt ANY of the options to what works for your particular classroom of students.
-Our list is not the end-all-be-all of brain breaks by far.

 In middle school you can certainly get away with having a spontaneous dance party, taking a walk around the school, or playing quick games like “I Spy” or “charades”.